Oahspe: A New Bible: Biography of John Newbrough

 John Ballou Newbrough was born on 5 June 1828 near Mohicanville, Ohio, in a log cabin.
 His father, William Newbrough, was an Englishman who had attended the College of William & Mary; his mother, Elizabeth Polsky, was Swiss and attracted to spiritualism.
 Their son was named for the universalist clergyman Hosea Ballou.
 Newbrough's father was a stern man, flogging his son when the latter "began to receive spirit messages"; his schooling (he went to high school in Cleveland) was paid for by his mother and him selling wool and eggs.
 He graduated from Cincinnati Medical College, but being highly sensitive to pain and suffering he chose dentistry, setting up practice first in Dayton, then Cincinnati, and then New York City.
 He ran into trouble with the Goodyear Rubber Company after he developed a much cheaper compound to set teeth in dental plates than the one produced by Goodyear, which dominated the market.
 He was sued for patent infringement, but when the verdict was handed down in his favor, after he had supposedly consulted with spirits who visited him at dawn, he saw that as confirmation of his spiritual future.

 Critical reception

 The Surrealist poet David Gascoyne at first found the claims of the book ridiculous, but eventually reread it and evaluated it as "the most astonishing book in the English language".

-Martin Gardner, a critic of The Urantia Book, considered Oahspe to be a similar type of production.
+Martin Gardner, a scientific skeptic of The Urantia Book, considered Oahspe to be a similar type of production.
 Gardner opined that Oahspe is even "crazier than the works of Swedenborg and Davis" and that rather than a religious work, the book "could just as well be classified as moonshine."
 Edgar Johnson Goodspeed included it in Famous Biblical Hoaxes (1956), and Gordon Stein in the book Encyclopedia of Hoaxes (1993) noted that Oahspe has not been taken seriously because it was revealed to contain "many factual errors and unfulfilled prophecies."